How do Access Control and Permissions work?

 - Are automatically added as Team Members on all Teams

-- Can create, view, update and delete Org Settings, Event Lists, Request Forms and Brief Templates
+- Can create, view, update and delete Org Settings, Event Calendars, Request Forms and Brief Templates

 Team Members (Full Access)

-- Have Full Access to all Events on the Team
+- Have Full Access to all events on their Team

 Team Members (Limited Access)